 The BlendJet 2 is a very small personal blender.
-It's shorter and lighter than the Magic Bullet Mini and can easily be stored in a cupboard or even a spacious drawer.
+It's intended to be portable, and while it's a bit heavier than the NutriBullet GO, it's still very easy to carry around.
+It can fit into backpacks and purses and doesn't take up much space in a kitchen cupboard.
 You can also remove the jar from the base for easier storage.

-The jar has a magnetic sensor that helps align it with the motor base and it screws tightly into place.
+The jar has a magnetic sensor that helps align it with the motor base, and it screws tightly into place.
 There are measuring marks on it, and the lid has a built-in carrying strap.

 Unfortunately, this blender's jar, lid, and blades aren't dishwasher-safe.